Agnes Mary Clerke: Life and work

+In 1888 she spent three months at the Royal Observatory, Cape of Good Hope.
+Scholars of the time described her period at the Cape as the moment she linked her documentary approach with firsthand experience.
+She gained experience in instruments and procedures, particularly in spectroscopy, increasing her clarity and confidence particularly when writing about spectroscopic work.
+Although contemporary scholars noted her visit, modern scholars with the benefit of hindsight marked it as pivotal as it was Clerke's chance to partake in observational work that influenced her later writing such as The System of the Stars (1890) and Problems in Astrophysics (1903).
+The System of the Stars explained what was known at the time about stars, including the then-common belief that the universe consisted of only a single galaxy, the Milky Way, while Problems in Astrophysics aimed to identify unresolved questions specifically in stellar spectroscopy.
+Problems in Astrophysics was regarded as her most impressive work at the time although some noted her lack of practical experience in laboratories or observatories.

 In the autumn of 1890, Clerke and her brother Aubrey were founding members of the British Astronomical Association.

 In 1893, Clerke was awarded the Actonian Prize of 100 guineas by the Royal Institution.
 As a member of the British Astronomical Association she attended its meetings regularly, as well as those of the Royal Astronomical Society.
 In 1903, with Margaret Lindsay Huggins, she was elected an honorary member of the Royal Astronomical Society, a rank previously held only by three other women, Caroline Herschel and Mary Somerville (in 1835), and Anne Sheepshanks (in 1862).

 She died of pneumonia in 1907 at her home in South Kensington.
+After her death she was laid to rest in her family plot in Brompton Cemetery.
+The British Astronomical Association noted her service to the association.

 Personal life

 Agnes and Ellen were devout Catholics all their lives.
 Neither ever married.

 Legacy

 The lunar crater Clerke is named after her.

 In 2002, Mary Brück wrote Agnes Mary Clerke and the Rise of Astrophysics.

 In 2017, the Royal Astronomical Society established the Agnes Clerke Medal for the History of Astronomy or Geophysics, which is awarded to individuals who have achieved outstanding research into the history of astronomy or geophysics.
 The first recipient was Clive Ruggles.

 In 2022 Jessie Kennedy and the Celestial Quartet performed a concert in Skibbereen in honour of Clerke.
 The performance included songs specially composed by Jessie Kennedy and by Tess Leak, using words of Agnes and her sister, Ellen, and a cello trio, the Agnes Clerke Cello Trio, composed by Diana Llewellyn.